JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 * But tests aren’t abstracted in a massively reusable way (e.g. by domain object)
 * But tests revealing some odd “intended behavior”, e.g. misused status codes a (201 back from a `DELETE`, arguably a 405 from `DELETE`ing something non-existent and not 404)
 9. `responds with a subset of booking ids when searching for checkin and checkout date` seems a bit non-deterministic (passes sometimes, fails others) but I can’t figure out why (`beforeEach` hook should be blocking in the application/test code afaik due to the callback but maybe it’s not? need to check)
-10. Payloads don’t seem to have any character limits on service but what about db?
+10. Payloads don’t seem to have any character limits on service, but what about db?
 11. XSS injection opportunities (as no filtering is happening)?
 12. `/booking/:id` `PATCH` route not covered by any tests at all?
 * Could be issues here!